FirstEver-eu/Universal-Intel-Chipset-Updater/README.md

 We welcome contributions!
 If you have:

 - New driver versions or platform information
-- New HW_IDs for the database
+- New HWIDs for the database
 - Bug reports or script improvements

 Please feel free to submit a Pull Request or open an Issue.